 “Hilarious, exciting and nothing like you have ever seen before!
 Bill Morgan out did himself on casting this talented and diverse group of actors!
 Come and see this amazing, funny performance in Sign Language with Spoken English Voices.. timed to the acting!
 This performance will blow your mind, make you laugh, trick your senses, and is accessible to all!
 I am truly honored to be part of this talented cast and I have learned a lot about Deaf Theatre and have fallen in love with the cast and crew!
 You do not want to miss it!”Timothy Thomas

 The SignStage production of Charlie and the Chocolate Factory will run at Near West Theater on Saturday, October 19th at 7 PM, and twice more on Sunday, October 20th at 2 PM and 7 PM.
-To purchase tickets and support the efforts of SignStage and the CHSC, visit http://nearwesttheatre.org/pages/charlie.
+To learn more, visit http://nearwesttheatre.org.